GinoKarro/GameServers/README.md

 # Tusk Game Menu Starter

+This is a simple menu to install any game servers you want and it uses github as a Config Manager.
+You can centralize all your server configs in github.
+It uses SteamCMD to manage and update the game servers.

+## How to:

 Simply clone the repo and run this command using Powershell :

     #This Starts the menu launcher.